18. Exceptions¶

 input by the user.
 But what if the user enters a string that cannot be

-?
+converted to an int?
 What if they close the dialog?
 We’ll get an exception,

 but even though we’ve had an exception, we still want to close the turtle’s window.